ESPN to Go Deeper Into Late-NightESPN Timeline , Sporty Daily Show Coming by Next Spring? 6/23/2008 01:49:00 AM Eastern

-ESPN wants to build out a new late-night presence on ESPN2, but probably won't return to scripted programming anytime soon, according to senior network executives.
+ESPN wants to build out a new late-night presence on ESPN2, but it probably won't return to scripted programming anytime soon, according to senior network executives.

 Once Timeline is up and running, ESPN would like to add a more comedic-slanted show to follow it.
 A sports version of The Daily Show has been discussed.

-One direction the network most likely isn't headed is back into the scripted world, after high-profile misses such as Playmakers and Tilt.
+One direction the network most likely isn't headed is back into the scripted world after high-profile misses such as Playmakers and Tilt.

-One reason is the sheer cost and low success rate of scripted shows, an understandable concern given the $1.1 billion in programming costs the network pays to air a few months of Monday Night Football every year.
+One reason is the sheer cost and low success rate of scripted shows -- an understandable concern given the $1.1 billion in programming costs the network pays to air a few months of Monday Night Football every year.

 Instead the network is continuing to push its documentary and film side, which it feels is more in line with its refocusing on core sports.

 "When we are thinking about storytelling, we want that as close to the games as possible, and the documentaries let us go there," Clinkscales said.
 "We want to distinguish ourselves in that area."